Austinbots/cs2-Change-Map-Rotation-Using-Text-File/README.md

 3270832263<br>
 cs_office<br>
 <br>
-Note: for a cs# pluings to pick up changes to their config files they have to be reloaded.<br>
-THey will not get the changes with just a map change.<br>
+Note: for a cs# pluings to pick up changes to their config files they have to be reloaded.
+They will not get the changes with just a map change.<br>
 In your server console type:<br>
-css_plugins reload ABS_MapCycle<br>
+<b>css_plugins reload ABS_MapCycle</b><br>
 <br>
 The cs# config files are json format files and must have exact syntax or they will be broken and not work.
 Be sure to keep the formatting with quotes and commas in them.<br>
 <br>